Greetings fiber friends!

 What is the NYC Yarn Crawl?

 It's like a bar crawl, only for the yarn obsessed!
 There is no charge to crawl, and we're open to everyone.
 You just visit each shop, enter drawings, take advantage of tons of special deals, and have fun.
-Knitty City will have 10% off all purchases in store and online PLUS an additional 20% off select clearance yarn and most books and patterns.
+Knitty City will have 10% off all purchases in store and online PLUS an additional 30% off select clearance yarn and books.

 Planning for The NYC Yarn Crawl